realityexpander/How_to_program_from_ground_up/11-FunctionalProgramming.md

 ## Functional Programming 1950s-Present (FP) <a name="FunctionalProgramming"></a>
-  - ### BIG IDEA - Shared mutable state is a complex problem, especially for parallel processing task.
+  - ### BIG IDEA - Shared mutable state is a complex problem, especially for parallel processing tasks.

   - ### The Functional style requires:
     1) Calling functions will NEVER change anything outside the function being called.